-Remote Desktop Protocol (RDP) are a fast-increasing attack vector to enterprise networks, due to the fact that corona made employees move their workstations from their offices to their home, which decreased the security normally implemented.
+Remote Desktop Protocol (RDP) is a fast-increasing attack vector to enterprise networks.
+Due to the recent pandemic, employees had to move their workstations from their offices to their homes, which decreased the usual security implemented.

 Windows uses Remote Desktop Protocol (RPD) for remote connection to a server, as when employees are working from different locations, such as their homes.
 The RDP client on the user’s computer communicates (encrypted) with the RPD component on the server.

-RDP has, since it originated in 1998, been a weak link since the remote endpoints are vulnerable to hackers.
-Over the years there have been countless attacks by different malware types, brute-force attacks etc. Today, we see an increasing amount of ransomware attacks via RDP.
+Since it originated in 1998, RDP has been a weak link since the remote endpoints are vulnerable to hackers.
+Over the years there have been countless attacks by different malware types, brute-force attacks, etc. Researchers are continuously finding new exploits that can put RDP users at risk.

 The Windows Server does have some built-in defenses for hacking attempts, and if configured correctly, often it amounts to locking out the user.
 But it does nothing to stop the attack or protect the network from the intrusion attempt.

-By using a Host-based Intrusion Detection and Prevention System (HIDPS), like Syspeace, to defend against brute-force attack, and to identify, block, and protect you from the intrusion attempt.
+By using a Host-based Intrusion Detection and Prevention System (HIDPS), like Syspeace, to defend against brute-force attacks, and to identify, block, and protect you from the intrusion attempt.

 How Cybercriminals Hack Your RDP

-The attack often starts with cybercriminals hacking into the RDP and log in as a user or, in the worst case: an administrator.
+The attack often starts with cybercriminals hacking into the RDP and logging in as a user or, in the worst case: an administrator.

 They often hack the RDP connection via a brute-force attack or via an RDP port with open access to the internet.